MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-active-directory-join.md

 ![AVD AAD Oops error if you havent applied the VM user login RBAC Role in the Web Client](images/AADJ13.png)

 ## Local Admin access
-If you wanted to give the user local admin access on the VM then add them to the "Virtual Machine Administrator Login" role.
+If you wanted to give the user local admin access on the VM, then add them to the "Virtual Machine Administrator Login" role.

 This role has one additional Data permission enabling admin access:
 ![AVD AAD VM User Login RBAC role permissions](images/AADJ14.png)